shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

 ```

 Some people argue that interfaces are not important in Ruby, and that I should
 simply embrace the language and rely on duck typing.

-This is however is in
-direct opposition of what Ruby is all about.
-The Ruby community is well known
+This is however in direct opposition of what Ruby is all about.
+The Ruby
-for not accepting the status quo, and not limiting itself by what is available
+community is well known for not accepting the status quo, and not limiting
-in the core of the language.
+itself by what is currently available in the core of the language.

 ## Interfaces in Ruby with modules

 The simplest way to emulate interfaces in Ruby is to declare a module with
-methods that raise a not implemented exception.
+methods that raise a "not implemented" exception.

 ``` ruby
 module CSV